HSoul0812/laravel-vue-book-test/README.md

 Please rename .env.example file to .env for Environment variables.

-You can run project following commands.
+You can run project following commands and please make sure start Apache and MySQL environment.

 ## Backend